wdporter/acim/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 ---

-4.&emsp;All fear is ultimately reducible to the basic misperception that you have the ability to usurp the power of God.
+4. All fear is ultimately reducible to the basic misperception that you have the ability to usurp the power of God.
 ²Of course, you neither can nor have been able to do this.
 ³Here is the real basis for your escape from fear.
 ⁴The escape is brought about by your acceptance of the Atonement, which enables you to realise that your errors never really occurred.